August: Osage County (film): Plot

-The title designates time and location: an unusually hot August in a rural area outside Pawhuska, Oklahoma.
-Beverly Weston, an alcoholic, once-noted poet, interviews and hires a young Cheyenne woman, Johnna, as a live-in cook and caregiver for his strong-willed and contentious wife Violet, who has oral cancer and an addiction to narcotics.
+The title designates time and location: an unusually hot August in a rural area outside Pawhuska, Oklahoma, 60 miles Northwest of Tulsa.
+Beverly Weston, an alcoholic, once-noted poet, teacher and author, interviews and hires a young Cheyenne woman, Johnna, as a live-in cook and caregiver for his strong-willed and contentious wife Violet, who has oral cancer and an addiction to narcotics.
 Shortly after this, he disappears from the house, and Violet calls her sister and daughters for support.
-Her sister Mattie Fae arrives with her husband Charles Aiken.
+Her sister Mattie Fae arrives with her husband Charles "Charlie" Aiken.
 Violet's middle daughter Ivy is single and the only one living locally; Barbara, her oldest, who has inherited her mother's mean streak, arrives from Colorado with her husband Bill and 14-year-old daughter Jean.
 Barbara and Bill are separated, but they put up a united front for Violet.

 After five days, the sheriff arrives with the news that Beverly took his boat out on the lake and has drowned.
 Youngest daughter Karen arrives with the latest in a string of boyfriends, Steve Huberbrecht, a sleazy Florida businessman whom she introduces as her fiancé.
-Mattie Fae and Charles's shy, awkward son "Little Charles" misses the funeral because he overslept and is met at the bus station by his father.
-Charles loves his son, whereas Mattie Fae constantly belittles him.
-Ivy confides to Barbara that she is in love with her cousin, Little Charles, who plans to move to New York, and she cannot have children because she had a hysterectomy.
+Mattie Fae and Charles's 37-year-old awkward son "Little Charles" misses the funeral because he overslept and is met at the bus station by his father.
+Charlie loves his son, whereas Mattie Fae constantly belittles him.
+Ivy confides to her sisters that she is in love with Little Charles, her cousin, who plans to move to New York, and that she cannot have children because she had a hysterectomy.
 She feels this is her only chance to finally marry.

-The family sits down to dinner after the funeral, fueled by Violet's brutal "truth-telling", which results in Barbara pouncing on her mother.
-She decides she has had enough of her mother's drug addiction, attacks her, knocks her to the ground, and confiscates all her several kinds of pills.
+The family sits down to dinner after the funeral; fueled by drugs, Violet insults and embarrasses each person at the table under the guise of "truth-telling", which results in Barbara pouncing on her in a fit of anger.
+Barbara has had enough of her mother's drug addiction, attacks her, knocks her to the ground, and confiscates her multitude of pills.
 Later, after Violet has had a chance to sober up, she has a tender moment with her daughters and shares a story that demonstrates how cruel her own mother was when she longed for a new pair of cowgirl boots when she was in her early teens.
-Instead of giving Violet the boots she wanted, her mother gave her a beautifully wrapped box on Christmas morning containing old, filthy men's work boots as a vicious prank.
+Instead of giving Violet the boots she wanted, her mother gave her a beautifully wrapped box on Christmas morning containing old, filthy men's work boots as a cruel prank.